Carried Away: Bags Unpacked

-The Pacific Collection Access Project (PCAP) is a three year project that will:
+The Pacific Collection Access Project (PCAP) was a three year project that:

-The project is initially focussed on the collections of 13 island nations/groupings which will be worked on in alphabetical order over the next three years.
-They are: Cook Islands, Easter Island, Fiji, French Polynesia, Hawai’i, Kiribati, Niue, Pitcairn Island, Sāmoa, Tokelau, Tonga, Tuvalu, Wallis and Futuna.
+The project was focussed on the collections of 13 island nations/groupings which were worked on in alphabetical order over three years.
+They were: Cook Islands, Easter Island, Fiji, French Polynesia, Hawai’i, Kiribati, Niue, Pitcairn Island, Sāmoa, Tokelau, Tonga, Tuvalu, Wallis and Futuna.

-Items such as tools, ornaments, musical instruments and carvings will be brought out of storage to be examined, cleaned, measured, photographed and re-housed into safe and accessible storage.
-Improving information about each item in our Museum’s records is crucial, and where possible priority will be given to languages, dialects and specific cultural knowledge for each island nation through the inclusion of appropriate names and terminologies.
+Items such as tools, ornaments, musical instruments and carvings were brought out of storage to be examined, cleaned, measured, photographed and re-housed into safe and accessible storage.
+Improving information about each item in our Museum’s records was crucial, and where possible priority was given to languages, dialects and specific cultural knowledge for each island nation through the inclusion of appropriate names and terminologies.

-The project is an endeavour of partnership and discovery where the Museum and Pacific communities will work together to:
+The project was an endeavour of partnership and discovery where the Museum and Pacific communities worked together to:

 Out of this exchange knowledge and stories long hidden will be uncovered and perhaps connections renewed.

-As the team start to work on items from each Pacific nation, the first step in the community engagement process will be to find leaders from Auckland based Pacific communities who can suggest an appropriate project name using their own Pacific language and terminology.
-This will give each component of the project its own unique identity.
+As the team start to work on items from each Pacific nation, the first step in the community engagement process was to find leaders from Auckland based Pacific communities who could suggest an appropriate project name using their own Pacific language and terminology.
+This gave each component of the project its own unique identity.

-Over the next three years over 5000 items from 13 island nations/groupings will be worked on, and are currently scheduled in the order below:
+Over three years over 5000 items from 13 island nations/groupings were worked on, in the order below: